The Middle East a brief history of the last 2,000 years

 Citations

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)Lewis, Bernard, 1916- and Richard M. Davidson.
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)Lewis, Bernard, 1916- and Richard M. Davidson.
 2001.
 The Middle East: A Brief History of the Last 2,000 Years.
-Prince Frederick, Md.: Recorded Books.
+Recorded Books.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)Lewis, Bernard, 1916- and Richard M. Davidson.
-The Middle East: A Brief History of the Last 2,000 Years Prince Frederick, Md.: Recorded Books, 2001.
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)Lewis, Bernard, 1916- and Richard M. Davidson.
+The Middle East: A Brief History of the Last 2,000 Years.
+Recorded Books, 2001.

-Harvard Citation (style guide)Lewis, B. and Davidson, R. M. (2001).
+UCL Harvard Citation (Style Guide)Lewis, B. and Davidson, R. M. (2001).
 The middle east: a brief history of the last 2,000 years.
-Unabridged.
-Prince Frederick, Md.: Recorded Books.
+Unabridged Prince Frederick, Md.: Recorded Books.